nicolasjafelle/Qachee/README.md

 ============

 1. Add Nicolas Jafelle's Maven repo to your build.gradle: <a href="https://github.com/nicolasjafelle/maven-repo">Instructions</a>
-2. add this dependency: 'com.paginggridview:paging-gridview:1.0'
+2. add this dependency: 'com.android.qachee:qachee:1.0b'
 3. DONE

 How to Use it
 ================

-See DemoSample. <a href="https://github.com/nicolasjafelle/Qachee/tree/master/QacheeProject/QacheeSample">Demo Sample</a>
+See <a href="https://github.com/nicolasjafelle/Qachee/tree/master/QacheeProject/QacheeSample">Demo Sample</a>

 Developed By